cosmos/ibc-go/docs/apps/transfer/authorizations.md

 `TransferAuthorization` implements the `Authorization` interface for `ibc.applications.transfer.v1.Msg`.
 It allows a granter to grant a grantee the privilege to submit MsgTransfer on its behalf.
 Please see the [Cosmos SDK docs](https://docs.cosmos.network/v0.47/modules/authz) for more details on granting privileges via the `Authz` module.

-More specifically, the granter shall be able to grant privileges a grantee to transfer funds that belong to the granter on a set of 1 or more source port ID/channel ID pairs.
+More specifically, the granter allows the grantee to transfer funds that belong to the granter on a set of 1 or more source port ID/channel ID pairs.

 For each source port ID/channel ID pair, the granter shall be able to specify a spend limit for each denomination they wish to allow the grantee to be able to transfer.